-Over-the-counter (OTC) medicines are medicines you can buy without a healthcare provider's prescription.
-They usually come as pills, capsules, or liquids, and are sold in pharmacies or supermarkets.
+Over-the-counter (OTC) medicines are medicines you can buy without a prescription.
+They can come as pills, capsules, powders, or liquids.
+They are sold in drugstores and supermarkets.

-OTC medicines have information on the bottle or box.
-Always read this information before using the medicine.
-This information tells you:
+OTC medicines have a label on the bottle or box.
+Always read this before using the medicine.
+It tells you: